Kirk Kerkorian

-Of Armenian descent, Kerkorian provided over $1 billion for charity in Armenia through his Lincy Foundation, which was established in 1989 and particularly focused on helping to rebuild northern Armenia after the 1988 earthquake.
+Kerkorian, who was born to Armenian immigrants, provided over $1 billion for charity in Armenia through his Lincy Foundation, which was established in 1989 and particularly focused on helping to rebuild northern Armenia after the 1988 earthquake.
 Kerkorian also provided money to ensure that a film based on the history of the Armenian genocide would be made.
 The resulting film, called The Promise, premiered in April 2017 in the United States.
 In 2000 Time magazine named him the 10th largest donor in the US.
 Kerkorian was declared an honorary citizen of Armenia.
 He was bestowed the title of National Hero of Armenia, the highest state award.

 Early years

-Kerkor Kerkorian was born on June 6, 1917 in Fresno, California, to Armenian parents who escaped present-day Turkey via cattle boat during the Armenian Genocide.
+Kirk Kerkorian was born on June 6, 1917, in Fresno, California, to Armenian parents who escaped present-day Turkey via cattle boat during the Armenian Genocide.
 Armenian was his first language and he "didn't learn the English language until he hit the streets."
 His family moved to Los Angeles following the depression of 1920–21.
 Dropping out of school in eighth grade, Kerkorian became a fairly skilled amateur boxer under the tutelage of his older brother Nish Kerkorian, fighting under the name "Rifle Right Kerkorian" to win the Pacific amateur welterweight championship.
 Kirk Kerkorian also had an older sister, Rose Kerkorian.

 Business career

 Aviation

 Sensing the onset of World War II, and not wanting to join the infantry, Kerkorian learned to fly at the Happy Bottom Riding Club in the Mojave Desert—adjacent to the United States Army Air Corps's Muroc Field, now Edwards Air Force Base.
 In exchange for flying lessons from pioneer aviator Pancho Barnes, he agreed to milk and look after her cattle.

 On gaining his commercial pilot's certificate in six months, Kerkorian learned that the British Royal Air Force was ferrying Canadian-built de Havilland Mosquitos over the North Atlantic to Scotland.
 The Mosquito's fuel tank carried enough fuel for 1400 mi, while the trip directly was 2200 mi.
-Rather than take the safer Montreal–Labrador–Greenland–Iceland–Scotland route (although, going further north could mean the wings icing, and the plane crashing), Kerkorian preferred the direct "Iceland Wave" route, which blew the planes at jet-speed to Europe—but it wasn't constant, and could mean ditching.
+Rather than take the safer Montreal–Labrador–Greenland–Iceland–Scotland route (although, going further north could mean the wings icing, and the plane crashing), Kerkorian preferred the direct "Iceland Wave" route, which blew the planes at jet-speed to Europe—but it was not constant, and could mean ditching.
 The fee was $1,000 per flight.
 Although accounts claim the risk was that one in four planes failed to make it, the actual rate was closer to one in forty.
 In May 1944, Kerkorian and his Wing Commander John de Lacy Wooldridge rode the wave and broke the old crossing record.
 Wooldridge got to Scotland in six hours, 46 minutes; Kerkorian, in seven hours, nine minutes.
 In two and a half years with RAF Ferry Command, Kerkorian delivered 33 planes, logged thousands of hours, traveled to four continents and flew his first four-engine plane.